GET THE OTHER DRIVER’S INFORMATION AFTER A CAR ACCIDENT – INJURY ATTORNEYS MN

 If you are injured in a car accident in Minnesota, it is very important that you exchange information with the other driver.
 If the other driver refuses or drives away, try to at least get their license plate number to report to the police.
 The most common reason the other driver will flee the scene is if they were driving intoxicated or driving with a revoked license.
 If the other driver refuses to provide information, the police should find them and impose the appropriate penalties.
-You may also be entitled to uninsured motorist coverage from your own auto insurance, but before you will qualify for that, you will have had to make a good faith attempt to obtain the information from the driver of the other car.
+You may also be entitled to uninsured motorist coverage from your own auto insurance, but before you will qualify for that, you will have had to make a good faith attempt to obtain the information from the driver of the other car so your insurance company can go after them too.
 Our car accident lawyers have represented many people throughout MN in cases where the other vehicle was uninsured or the driver fled the scene.